daisaacson/daisaacson/bazzite.md

 Mesh file sync utility.
 Bazzite Portal tries to confince you to install Resilio Sync, a free product that requires registration and licensing... no thanks.

+Currently I'm running with brew, looking to convert a container running in podman.

 ```shell
 brew install syncthing
 brew services start syncthing